cablehead/levee/docs/core/messages.md

 A Selector coalesces many Senders into one Recver.
 Senders always lose context and will continue on the next poller tick after they have been recv'd.

+### Dealer

+Specialized Recver.

+A Dealer allows many recvers. recvers will be queued first in, first out.

 ### Pair